2001adarsh/Git-Github/README.md

 # Git

 Everything about git.
-Including basic concepts, git flow, git commit specification, git plugin, and common problem solving
+Including basic concepts, git flow, git commit specification and git plugin.

+It is said to be a Distributed Version Control, compared to traditional Centralized Version Control systems such as SVN.
+Git has the concept of local and remote repositories.
+So it involves the synchronization of local and remote warehouses.

 ## Writing Commit messages:
 Commit message style guide for Git